Monument to the Belgian Pioneers in Congo: Controversy

-Since the 1980s, the monument has increasingly become the subject of controversy.
-On the one hand, the glorification of Belgium's colonial past was more and more contested.
-On the other hand, the words Arab slave trader on one of the inscriptions became a thorn in the side of the Arab Muslim population in Brussels, which is headquartered in the nearby Great Mosque of Brussels.
+Since the 1980s, the monument has become increasingly controversial.
+On the one hand, the glorification of Belgium's colonial past has been increasingly contested.
+On the other hand, the words Arab slave trader on one of the inscriptions has been a source of contention for the Arab Muslim population in Brussels, partly due to the proximity of the Great Mosque of Brussels.
 After a complaint by the Arab League, the words Araabschen / arabe were removed in 1988.
 The words were restored in 1992 after a demand by the Belgian nationalist Cercle royal des anciens officiers des campagnes d'Afrique, but the French version was again removed in 2005.
 In 2011, Ecolo politician Évelyne Huytebroeck decided to include an educational caption.
-In 2020, far right politicians from Vlaams Belang Dries Van Langenhove and Bob De Brabandere once more restored the words Araabschen / arabe, as a reaction on what they described as a "current-day Beeldenstorm and hypocritical cult of apologies".
+In 2020, two far-right politicians from Vlaams Belang, Dries Van Langenhove and Bob De Brabandere, once more restored the words Araabschen / arabe, as a reaction on what they described as a "current-day Beeldenstorm and hypocritical cult of apologies".
 The words were again removed shortly thereafter.